nirbenz/nirbenz.github.io/professional.md

 **My background ranges from tiny to huge** organizations, includes both individual contribution and management, and revolves around both the latest and deepest trends and the most barebones simple approaches.
 I have conducted research, trained and deployed models into real products used by real users.

-**I also consider myself a capable data engineer** with a strong grasp of both Python and the usual rooster of auxiliary tools/frameworks our craft requires.
+**I also consider myself a capable data engineer** with a strong grasp of both Python and the usual collection of auxiliary tools/frameworks our craft requires.
 This includes everything from managing annotation databases to querying them.

 ## Experience
 See my [LinkedIn profile](https://www.linkedin.com/in/nir-ben-zvi/){:target="_blank"} :)